EleutherAI/gpt-neox/README.md

 Weights can be alternatively be downloaded using a BitTorrent client.
 Torrent files can be downloaded here: [slim weights](https://the-eye.eu/public/AI/models/GPT-NeoX-20B/slim_weights.torrent), [full weights](https://the-eye.eu/public/AI/models/GPT-NeoX-20B/full_weights.torrent).

 We additionally have 150 checkpoints saved throughout training, one every 1,000 steps.
 We are working on figuring out how to best serve these at scale, but in the meanwhile people interested in working with the partially trained checkpoints can email us at contact@eleuther.ai to arrange access.

+## Pythia

+The Pythia Scaling Suite is a suite of models ranging from 19M parameters to 13B parameters trained on [the Pile](pile.eleuther.ai) intended to promote research on interpretability and training dynamics of large language models.
+Further details about the project and links to the models can be found [here](https://github.com/EleutherAI/pythia).

+## Polyglot

+The Polyglot Project is an effort to train powerful non-English pretrained language models to promote the accessibility of this technology to researchers outside the dominant powerhouses of machine learning.
+EleutherAI has trained and released 1.3B, 3.8B, and 5.8B parameter Korean language models, the largest of which outpreforms all other publicly avaliable language models on Korean language tasks.
+Further details about the project and links to the models can be found [here](https://github.com/EleutherAI/polyglot).

+## Fill-in-the-Middle

 # Quick Start